edgedelta/docs/docs/appendices/tokens.md

 2. In the Tokens sections, click  **Create Token**.
 3. Under **Name**, enter a descriptive name for the token, such as **john-smith-integrations-token**.
 4. Click **Add Permissions**.
-5. Under **Select An Access**, click the drop-down menu, and then select the desired access type.
+5. Under **Select A Resource Type**, click the drop-down menu, and then select the desired access type.
 6. Under **Select Resources**, mark **All and Current XXXX**, and then click **Done**.
 7. For **Access Type**, mark **Read** or **Write**.
   - **Read** gives users the ability to view resource information, such as obtain a list of existing integrations.